apache/spark/UPDATING.md

 -->

+### `@apply_default` decorator isn't longer necessary

+This decorator is now automatically added to all operators via the metaclass on BaseOperator

 ### Change the configuration options for field masking

 We've improved masking for sensitive data in Web UI and logs.
 As part of it, the following configurations have been changed: